Hampta Pass Trek

 Our trek leaders bring a high Altitude medical set with them which likewise contain Life-Saving Drugs, in emergency situations TrekupIndia Trek Leaders will handel the situation as our trek leaders are well trained for mountains.
 Before taking these medicines by yourself first tell your trek leaders about it.

 These are files needed to be submitted at Forest Department before ypur trek.
 With no of these, you will not be permitted to trek .

 Original and photocopy of government photo identity card.
 Carry Id’s like adhaar, voter id, etc.

-Food Provided by Us During the Hampta pass Trek
+Food Provided By Us During the Hampta Trek

 We provide only Indian vegetarian food and mainly your meal is going to contain Indian bread, vegetable, lentils and Rice along with delicious dessert.
 During your trek, we will serve three meals a day including breakfast, lunch, and dinner.